blackburn32/What-is-Thy-Offering/README.md

 - Offerings
 - Store Visits

-Events will impact the user's current resources, increasing or decreasing the player's stockpiles.
+Events will impact the player's current resources, increasing or decreasing the player's stockpiles.

 The player must manage 4 resources:
 - Faith